This hearty and refreshing plant-based recipe for (Cowboy) Texas Caviar is everything!

-There's nothing quite like grabbing a handful of tortilla chips and diving into a bowl full of fresh veggies, sweet corn, beans, tomatoes and herbs dressed with a tangy "vinaigrette" otherwise known as Texas (cowboy) caviar.
+There's nothing quite like grabbing a handful of tortilla chips and diving into a bowl full of fresh veggies, sweet corn, beans, tomatoes and herbs and is dressed with a tangy "vinaigrette".

 How to make (cowboy) Texas caviar